Cheap Auto Insurance for Seniors in 2025 (Lowest Rates With These 10 Companies)

 Cons

-- Customer Service Challenges: Some seniors report that Progressive’s customer service can be difficult to reach or not as responsive as expected.
+- Customer Service Challenges: Some seniors report that Progressive’s customer service can be difficult to reach or less responsive than expected.

-- Complex Policy Terms: Progressive’s policies can be more complicated than other providers, which might make understanding coverage options challenging for some seniors.
+- Complex Policy Terms: Progressive’s policies can be more complicated than those of other providers, which might make understanding coverage options challenging for some seniors.

 Enter your ZIP code below to compare auto insurance rates.